BiologicalRecordsCentre/Odonata_traits/README.md

 ==================
 This repository contains the odonata trait data that are held within the Biological Records Centre (BRC).
-The scripts in this repository can be used to produce an overview of the odonata trait data measurements ([odonata_trait_summary.Rmd]) (https://github.com/BiologicalRecordsCentre/Odonata_traits/blob/master/Scripts/Odonata_trait_summary.Rmd).
-Additionally, we have uploaded a script that combines the trait measurement data to the single value per trait data set ([Combine_odonata_trait_data.r]) (https://github.com/BiologicalRecordsCentre/Odonata_traits/blob/master/Scripts/Combine_odonata_trait_data.r).
+The scripts in this repository can be used to produce an overview of the odonata trait data measurements, [odonata_trait_summary.Rmd] (https://github.com/BiologicalRecordsCentre/Odonata_traits/blob/master/Scripts/Odonata_trait_summary.Rmd).
+Additionally, we have uploaded a script that combines the trait measurement data to the single value per trait data set, [Combine_odonata_trait_data.r] (https://github.com/BiologicalRecordsCentre/Odonata_traits/blob/master/Scripts/Combine_odonata_trait_data.r).

 Overview of the trait measurements